Testing principles

 Our belief is that a fair database benchmark should follow some key principles:

-✅ Test different databases on exactly same hardware
+✅ Test different databases on exactly the same hardware

 ✅ Test with full OS cache purged before each test